yonrasgg/TechNomadiX/_posts/2020-03-24-error-handling-pyton.md

     alt: Error Handling in Python
 ---

-**Summary**: In this post, we'll discuss the two main types of errors in Python: syntax errors and exceptions.
+In this post, we'll discuss the two main types of errors in Python: syntax errors and exceptions.
 You will learn how to use `try`, `except`, `else`, and `finally` to handle exceptions, and how to manage multiple exceptions efficiently.
 Handling errors effectively is crucial for writing robust and user-friendly Python programs.

-## Types of Errors in Python 📚
+## Types of Errors in Python

 In Python, errors can be broadly classified into two categories:

-### 1️⃣ Syntax Errors
+### Syntax Errors

 **Syntax errors** occur when the syntax of a line of code is incorrect and Python is unable to interpret it.